 Membership

 IM-Exec consists of five members including the IMC co-chair(s).
 All members, including the co-chairs, are voting members.
 The term is three years and is renewable.
 Members are elected on a rotating basis each year to replace those members rotating off (typically 1 or 2 members).
 If a regular member does not complete their term, a replacement member will be elected at the next annual meeting to fill out the term.
-In the event that an IMC co-chair is unable to complete their term, IM-Exec will assign an acting co-chair from within its membership and will either hold a special electronic election or wait until the following annual meeting to elect a new co-chair.
 Terms begin at the end of the meeting after elections.
 The IM representative to the LTER Executive Board (EB), if not currently an elected member of IM-Exec, is a non-voting, ex-officio member.

 Responsibilities